Published: 19th April 2019, last updated: 14th September 2023

 It is the physical way in which a midge bites that accounts for the notorious pain we experience when bitten by them.
 If left undisturbed, a female midge will remain there, feeding, for 3-4 minutes, taking an average of 2 µl of blood.

-When we (or another mammal) is bitten by a midge, the body responds by releasing histamine at the site of the wound.
+When we (or another mammal) are bitten by a midge, the body responds by releasing histamine at the site of the wound.
 This results in the characteristic itching and swelling of the bite.
-Some people will have a stronger immune response, and will get big red lumps at the site of bites, while other people will see only a small red mark at the bite site.
+Some people will have a stronger immune response and will get big red lumps at the site of bites, while other people will see only a small red mark at the bite site.